danrichards/laravel-shopify-sync/README.md

-# Laravel Shopify App
+# Laravel Shopify Sync

-A Laravel Shopify App Starting Point
+A Laravel-Shopify App / Starting Point (with a focus on data synchonization)

 ## Highlights